UP

 After we make the initial setup of a TP-Link Wi-Fi 6 router, we always access the advanced settings to enable IPv6.
 This is because we want to enjoy an internet connection that’s slightly faster and more secure.
 We recommend that you do the same using the steps from this guide.
 When done, let us know in a comment if you encountered any problems and whether you have questions about the whole process.

-Discover: Smarthome Hardware and Sound Network and Internet Recommended Tutorials Wireless
+Discover: Smarthome Hardware Networking Recommended Tutorials Wi-Fi

 • Subscribe to newsletter.